kfoynt/LocalGraphClustering/README.rst

 Examples
 ========

-In the notebooks folder see the notebooks "examples" and "examples_with_visualization".
+In the "notebooks" folder see the Jupyter notebooks "examples" and "examples_with_visualization".
-Both can be opened using Jupyter.